 - strong abilities with systems, such as computer programming and mathematics

 - no pressure to conform to social norms that may not go alongside your own personal idea of happiness

 - above-average attention to detail

 - skills in art and design

-No matter which terms you use to describe autism and spectrum disorders, it’s important to recognize the different abilities and strengths that neurodiverse individuals have.
-There are many ways to look at autism, so discovering new outlooks and theories may help look at autism in a new light.
+No matter what language you use to describe autism spectrum disorder, it’s important to recognize the different abilities and strengths that neurodiverse people have.
+There are many ways to look at autism, so discovering new outlooks and theories can help you view autism in a new light.

-If you or a loved one has autism, find a local support group, therapist, or other medical provider who can help you discuss some of the strengths of being neurodiverse.
+If you or a loved one has autism, find a local support group, therapist, or other mental health professional who can help you discuss some of the strengths of being neurodivergent.